Deploy W&B with Kubernetes Operator

 ```

-6. Configure the new helm chart and trigger W\&B application deployment.
+6. Configure the new Helm chart and trigger W\&B application deployment.
 Apply the new configuration.

 ```shell theme={null}